youyanggu/covid19_projections/path-to-herd-immunity.md

 - We assume roughly 65 million people in the US (20% of the population) have already been infected by the time the first COVID-19 vaccine is authorized in mid-December 2020 (based on our latest [covid19-projections.com](/) model).
 We assume ~99.9% of these individuals possess immunity as of mid-December 2020.
 - We assume a small proportion (10-15%) of the infected population will lose their immunity by the end of 2021.
 The longer the time from infection, the higher the likelihood of immunity being lost.
 While it's still unclear if prior infection confers long-term immunity, [recent research](https://www.nejm.org/doi/full/10.1056/NEJMoa2034545?s=09) indicates that short-term reinfections are rare.
-- If an individual loses immunity but gets vaccinated, they are counted as "immune via vaccination".
+- If an individual loses immunity but has already been vaccinated, his/her status is moved from "immune via infection" to "immune via vaccination".
 - We assume that the infection rate will fall as the number of individuals who are inoculated/vaccinated increases.
 - We assume new infections will undergo a steady decrease from mid-December 2020 to March 2021.
 We account for the possibility of another wave of infections in late winter/early spring (March/April) as states relax restrictions from the fall wave.
 This final wave may not happen if vaccine rollout is quicker than expected.
 - To simplify the modeling, we count an individual as "immune via infection" when they are first infected with the virus.
 Though in reality, it takes roughly 2-3 weeks after infection to develop antibodies.